Mount Soledad

-Mount Soledad, also known as Soledad Mountain, is a prominent landmark in the city of San Diego, California, United States.
-The mountaintop is the site of the Mount Soledad Cross, the subject of a 25-year controversy over the involvement of religion in government which concluded in 2016.
+Mount Soledad, also known as Soledad Mountain, is a prominent landmark in San Diego, California, United States.
+The mountaintop is the site of the Mount Soledad Cross.

 Geography

 The 823 ft mountain lies between Interstate 5 to the east and the Pacific Ocean to the west.
-It is mostly within the community of La Jolla where the northern and eastern slopes form a sharp escarpment along the Rose Canyon fault.
+It is mostly within the community of La Jolla where the northern and eastern slopes form a sharp escarpment along the Rose Canyon Fault.
 The community of Pacific Beach is on the gentler southern slope.
 There are several radio and television transmitters located on the summit including KFMB-TV and KGTV, the CBS and ABC affiliates respectively.
 Commercial aircraft approaching San Diego from the direction of Los Angeles often use Mount Soledad as their point to start the downwind leg of their approach to San Diego International Airport.

 Land events

-On October 3, 2007, one home on Soledad Mountain Road and one of the main roads up the mountain was destroyed by a major landslide.
+On October 3, 2007, a landslide destroyed two homes, damaged several others and ripped up more than 100 yards of a residential street on Soledad Mountain.
 Five houses were damaged, and over 20 others were evacuated.
-The city of San Diego had noticed water and gas main leaks since July, and cracks in the pavement since August 2007.
+The City of San Diego had noticed water and gas main leaks since July, and cracks in the pavement since August 2007.